Dudukun/alx-higher_level_programming/0x0F-python-object_relational_mapping/README.md

-Write a script that creates the State “California” with the City “San Francisco” from the database hbtn_0e_100_usa: (100-relationship_states_cities.py)
+Write a script that lists all City objects from the database hbtn_0e_101_usa